enriquehortalUM/JOINclusion_open_version/README.md

 # JOINclusion Open Version

-A repository configuring the deployment (with Docker containers) of JOINclusion project's components (Authoring tool + websocket + LRS).
+A repository configuring the deployment (with Docker containers) of the JOINclusion project's components (Authoring tool + WebSocket + LRS).

 JOINclusion Deployment includes: